Raflo and Mount St. Mary's host Saint Peter's

 Jersey City, New Jersey; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Mount St. Mary’s visits Saint Peter’s after Jo Raflo scored 28 points in Mount St. Mary’s 72-59 victory against the Canisius Golden Griffins.
+BOTTOM LINE: Mount St. Mary’s visits Saint Peter’s after Jo Raflo scored 28 points in Mount St. Mary’s 72-59 win against the Canisius Golden Griffins.

-The Peacocks are 6-3 in home games.
-Saint Peter’s allows 59.9 points and has been outscored by 8.2 points per game.
+The Peacocks have gone 6-3 at home.
+Saint Peter’s averages 13.4 turnovers per game and is 5-5 when it turns the ball over less than its opponents.

-The Mountaineers are 10-4 in MAAC play.
-Mount St. Mary’s is 0-1 in games decided by 3 points or fewer.
+The Mountaineers are 10-4 against MAAC opponents.
+Mount St. Mary’s has a 0-1 record in one-possession games.

+Saint Peter’s average of 6.9 made 3-pointers per game this season is just 0.2 more made shots on average than the 6.7 per game Mount St. Mary’s allows.
+Mount St. Mary’s has shot at a 39.9% rate from the field this season, 1.5 percentage points below the 41.4% shooting opponents of Saint Peter’s have averaged.

-The Peacocks and Mountaineers match up Thursday for the first time in MAAC play this season.
+The Peacocks and Mountaineers square off Thursday for the first time in MAAC play this season.

 TOP PERFORMERS: Fatmata Janneh is averaging 18.4 points, 10.5 rebounds and 1.7 steals for the Peacocks.
 Laila Grant is averaging 7.6 points over the last 10 games.

-Giana Hoddinott is averaging 4.9 points, 3.7 assists and 1.6 steals for the Mountaineers.
-Raflo is averaging 20.6 points over the last 10 games.
+Raflo is shooting 45.3% and averaging 16.7 points for the Mountaineers.
+Anna Lemaster is averaging 12.8 points over the last 10 games.

 LAST 10 GAMES: Peacocks: 4-6, averaging 52.3 points, 28.2 rebounds, 11.9 assists, 7.3 steals and 1.2 blocks per game while shooting 34.2% from the field.
 Their opponents have averaged 60.5 points per game.